Doing Business in Nigeria

 In Nigeria, the Sharia has been established as the main body of civil and criminal law in nine states with a Muslim-majority.

-Nigeria belongs to the West African Economic Area
+Nigeria belongs to the West African Economic Area of the African Civilisation.

 - Wole Soyinka

 - Nigeria the largest economy in Africa (GDP of 522 billion dollars), followed by South Africa.

 in West Africa, with more than 76.5 percent of the population and 85.6 percent of GDP of the region.

 - It is a petroleum-based economy, a